Rainbow Fraternity

-The Rainbow Fraternity was a United States-based fraternity founded in the antebellum south that merged with Delta Tau Delta in 1886.
+Rainbow Fraternity, also known as Mystic Sons of Iris and W.W.W.
+Society, was a United States–based fraternity founded in the antebellum south that merged with Delta Tau Delta in 1886.

 History

 Founding and early years

-The Rainbow Fraternity was founded at the University of Mississippi in 1848 or 1849 by seven students who had recently transferred from La Grange College (a now defunct college often said to have been in Tennessee, but in fact located in Alabama overlooking the Tennessee Valley).
-The seven founders were: John Bayliss Earle, John Bannister Herring, James Hamilton Mason, Robert Muldrow, Joshua Long Halbert, Marlborough Pegues, and Drew William Bynum.
+Rainbow Fraternity was founded at the University of Mississippi in 1848 by seven students who had recently transferred from La Grange Synodical College, now a defunct college in Tennessee.
+The seven founders were John Bayliss Earle, John Bannister Herring, James Hamilton Mason, Robert Muldrow, Joshua Long Halbert, Marlborough Pegues, and Drew William Bynum.

 Officially, the founders called their organization the Mystic Sons of Iris.
 In Greek mythology, Iris was the personification and deity of the rainbow, and the group's founders went to great lengths to incorporate symbolism connected to the rainbow of Iris into the fraternity's emblems and constitution.
 The original constitution, for example, was divided and subdivided into sections of seven (for the seven colors of the rainbow).
 There were seven officers for the chapter, each of which wore the fraternity's emblem enameled with one of the rainbow's colors.
 The ritual of initiation, too, contained seven portions, or degrees.
-Due to these associations, the Mystic Sons of Iris quickly came to be called simply the "Rainbow Fraternity" or the "W.W.W.
-Society."
+Due to these associations, the Mystic Sons of Iris quickly came to be called simply Rainbow Fraternity or the W.W.W.
+Society.

-Its second chapter came in the form of a colony at La Grange College.
+Its second chapter came in the form of a colony at La Grange Synodical College.

 The fraternity initially would only accept seven members at any one time, a tribute to the number of its founders, and no man from a northern state could be initiated.
-The low membership count that resulted led Rainbow to dormancy during the American Civil War.
+The low membership count that resulted led Rainbow Fraternity's to dormancy during the American Civil War.
 It was revived at the University of Mississippi, after the close of hostilities, spreading to several other schools in the south, and no longer confined by a membership cap.